 Butterflies In My Keys

 I had a chance to try out the new keyboard on the new MacBook.
 I really like the keyboard on my current MacBook Air, so I was a bit apprehensive about trying the new keyboard.
 When Apple announced it I thought, “Oh no!
 I like this keyboard.”
 After I read about it on Apple’s website I relaxed, but I still had to have my fingers on it to be sure I would like it.
 As it turns out, I love the new keyboard.
 I loved it at first touch.
 It is the keyboard of my dreams – almost.
 The only thing closer to dream state typing would be if the nerve endings in my fingers produced text without moving my fingers.
 With this new keyboard from Apple there will be no more “banging out” of text, no more “clickety-clack” (not that there’s clickety-clack now, but this keyboard insures that it’s a thing of the past).
-If there had been a Bluetooth version of the Butterfly keyboard in the store, I would be typing on it now.
+If there had been a Bluetooth version of the Butterfly Keyboard in the store, I would be typing on it now.

 If there is a Bluetooth version of the new keyboard, there will probably also be a new version of the Bluetooth trackpad.
 I wasn’t testing for the trackpad (the new “Force Touch” trackpad) when I tried out the new MacBook, but it seemed to me that it took slightly more pressure to indicate a click or make a selection than on the MacBook Air trackpad or the Bluetooth Magic Trackpad.
-I have become accustomed to light, one and two finger touches on both of these trackpads, although more things require an actual click in Mavericks than in Yosemite.
+I have become accustomed to light, one and two finger touches on both of these trackpads, although more things require an actual click in Mavericks than in Yosemite it seems.

 Another thing I would like to see, at the same time not holding much hope I will see, is an iPod Touch with specs on par with an iPhone; in other words, an iPhone without the phone part.
 Or, not seriously expecting that, iPads, regardless of size, with equal or near equal specs.
 It would make choosing an iPad so much easier.
-Add to that the ability to transfer documents from an iOS device to our computers easily, without complication, and without relying on cloud services, or wifi, or the internet at all when the device is attached.
+And the ability to transfer documents from an iOS device to our computers easily, without complication, and without relying on cloud services, or wifi, or the internet at all when the device is attached.

 Many people are waiting for and wanting the new 27-inch Retina display as a standalone display.
 This would most likely only work on a new Mac Pro.
-Currently that display is attached to the new Retina iMac.
+Currently this display is attached to the new Retina iMac.